St. Stephen's Lutheran Church (South Carolina)

-St. Stephen's Evangelical Lutheran Church (SSLC) is a historic Lutheran Church at 199 N Church Street in Lexington, South Carolina.
+St. Stephen's Evangelical Lutheran Church (SSLC) is a historic Lutheran Church at 119 N Church Street in Lexington, South Carolina.
 The Church is affiliated with the ELCA as a member of the South Carolina Synod.
 The church holds worship on Sundays at 8:30 AM and 11 AM as well as on Wednesdays at Noon and livestreams each of these services on the church's YouTube Channel.
 Current pastors are Jason Antley and Ralph Hill.
 As of the SC Synod's 2020 annual report, St. Stephen's has 1,716 baptized members and 1,100 active participants, which is the most of any ELCA Congregation in South Carolina.
-The same report also lists the church having the third highest average online attendance (600) and the fifth highest average in person attendance (209) of churches within the synod, making it one of the largest Lutheran Churches in the state.
+The same report also lists the church as having the third highest average online attendance (600) and the fifth highest average in person attendance (209) of churches within the synod, making it one of the largest Lutheran Churches in the state.

 Church History

 St. Stephen's is the oldest church community within the town of Lexington having been founded there in 1830.
 The congregation's current place of worship is the fourth incarnation of the church, having been reconstructed 3 times throughout the church's history.
 The church has historical ties to the Lutheran Theological Southern Seminary which from 1834 to 1856 was located in Lexington.
 It is likely that these students attended St. Stephen's during their time of study.